Hexadecane/CppND-Capstone-Project/README.md

 # Udacity CPPND Capstone project - "Tyrianoid"

-Created from the [Snake game starter repo](https://github.com/udacity/CppND-Capstone-Snake-Game) for the [Udacity C++ Nnanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+Created from the [Snake game starter repo](https://github.com/udacity/CppND-Capstone-Snake-Game) for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 This is the repository of my capstone project for it.

 This project is a simple endless arcade game.
 The player controls a spacecraft and must dodge a continuous volley of incoming asteroids.